SotMDev/rick-and-morty/README.md

 Use `npm install` command for install packages.

-After installing, you can run the project with the `npm install` command.
+After installing, you can run the project with the `npm run` command.

 ## Available Scripts